thunderclap-io/thunderclap-qemu/README.md

         ar x $f
         tar xf data.tar.xz
     done

+and then you can build:

+    cd ..
+    make -j4

 Due to laziness and the need for specific arguments to ioctls, the build for an ARM board only works on Linux.